Custom Field Namespace

 Newly-created custom fields don't have the API Global Namespace option.
 They're in the new custom field namespace by default.
 If you disable the global namespace option for existing custom fields, they'll be placed in the custom field namespace, the checkbox will disappear, and you won't be able to add them back to the global namespace.

-Expense category custom fields and attendee-type custom fields do not yet support being added to the custom fields namespace.
+Note: Expense category custom fields and attendee-type custom fields do not yet support being added to the custom fields namespace.

 Integrations